Second Level Domain, for example, www.yourbusinessname.com.au, the letters after the name and before the .au.

 E.164 number (for geographical areas)

-An end site is defined as an end user (subscriber) who has a business relationship with a service provider that involves that service provider: (i) Assigning address space to the end user (ii) Providing transit service for the end user to other sites (iii) Carrying the end user’s traffic (iv) Advertising an aggregate prefix route that contains the end user’s assignment
+An end site is defined as an end user (subscriber) who has a business relationship with a service provider that involves that service provider: (i) Assigning address space to the end user; (ii) Providing transit service for the end user to other sites; (iii) Carrying the end user’s traffic; and (iv) Advertising an aggregate prefix route that contains the end user’s assignment.

 Governmental Advisory Committee, one of ICANN’s stakeholder groups.
 The GAC provides ICANN with input from governments on issues of public policy.

-ICANN’s Global Domains Division, which oversees generic domain operations, domain name industry engagement and web services
+ICANN’s Global Domains Division oversees generic domain operations, domain name industry engagement and web services.

 A service defined by the ITU-T, provisioned on the public switched network, … to enable the provision of that international service between two or more countries … (when used in the formal sense as defined in Section 4.14 of ITU-T Rec.
 E.164 (05/97)).

-Other than the exceptions documented in this table, the operators of networks using these addresses can be found using the Whois servers of the RIRs listed in the registry at: http://www.iana.org/assignments/ipv6-unicast-address-assignments
+Other than the exceptions documented in this table, the operators of networks using these addresses can be found using the whois servers of the RIRs listed in the registry.

-Generic Top Level Domain hosting/webhosting — a location (a server somewhere, connected to the internet) which houses your internet address
+Generic Top Level Domain hosting/webhosting — a location (a server somewhere, connected to the Internet) that houses your Internet address.

-These are resources delegated to organizations by APNIC prior to the introduction of a membership structure.
-These resources have always been registered in the APNIC Whois Database but if the resource holder did not become an APNIC member at any time after the introduction of the membership structure, the resources were not made subject to current APNIC policies
+These are resources delegated to organizations by APNIC before the introduction of a membership structure.
+These resources have always been registered in the APNIC Whois Database but if the resource holder did not become an APNIC Member at any time after the introduction of the membership structure, the resources were not made subject to current APNIC policies.

-The IANAPlan Working Group is a group representing the Internet protocols and parameters community to produce a proposal for the IANA Stewardship Transition Process.
+The IANAPlan Working Group is a group representing the Internet protocols and parameters community that produced a proposal for the IANA Stewardship Transition Process.

-The IANA Stewardship Transition Coordination Group.
-Formed by ICANN to oversee the IANA Stewardship Transition Process, this group is responsible for collecting and evaluating proposals on the IANA Stewardship Transition Process from the Domain Names Community (CWG), Number Resources Community (CRISP Team), and the Protocol and Parameters Community (IANAPlan WG).
+The IANA Stewardship Transition Coordination Group was formed by ICANN to oversee the IANA Stewardship Transition Process.
+This group is responsible for collecting and evaluating proposals on the IANA Stewardship Transition Process from the Domain Names Community (CWG), Number Resources Community (CRISP Team), and the Protocol and Parameters Community (IANAPlan WG).

 The Internet Engineering Steering Group (IESG) is part of ISOC and is responsible for technical management of IETF activities and the Internet standards process.